-The District has two categories of funds:
+The District has the following categories of funds:

-- Governmental funds: Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+• Governmental funds: Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional long-term focus of the District-wide statements, additional information after each of the governmental funds statements explains the relationship (or differences) between them. - Fiduciary funds: The District is the trustee, or fiduciary, for assets that belong to others, such as the student activities funds.
-The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-The District excludes these activities from the District-wide financial statements because it cannot use these assets to finance its operation.
+Because this information does not encompass the additional long-term focus of the District-wide statements, additional information after each of the governmental funds statements explains the relationship (or differences) between them.